kitao/divsugar/README.md

 <script src="divsugar.js"></script>
 ```

-A scene is the root node of a scene graph and specifies the rendering area.
+A scene is the root of a scene graph and specifies the rendering area.
 A node is an element of a scene graph and draws an image.
 Both of them are extended div elements and created by the factory methods of DivSugar.